DHS Announces 18-Month Extension of Temporary Protected Status for Sudan and Designation for South Sudan

 TPS only applies to eligible Sudanese or South Sudanese nationals who have continuously resided in the United States since Oct.
 7, 2004.
 There are approximately 340 individuals who DHS anticipates will be eligible either to re-register for TPS for Sudan or to obtain TPS under the South Sudan designation.

 All individuals registering for TPS under the new designation for the Republic of South Sudan or re-registering for TPS under the extension for Sudan must file a Form I-821, Application for Temporary Protected Status, and a Form I-765, Application for Employment Authorization, accompanied by any required fees or a fee waiver request.
 Failure to submit the required application and biometric fees or a properly documented fee waiver request will result in the rejection of the TPS application package.
 For TPS and EAD fee requirements, please see the Federal Register notices for the extension and the new designation or the accompanying USCIS Fact Sheet.
 For information on fee waivers, visit USCIS’s Fee Waiver Guidance Web page.

 Further details on the Sudan TPS extension and South Sudan TPS designation, including information regarding the application requirements and procedures, are available at www.uscis.gov/tps and in the Federal Register notices published Oct.
 13, 2011.

-TPS forms are free and available online at www.uscis.gov/forms or by calling the toll-free USCIS Forms line at 1-800-870-3676.
-Applicants may also request more information by contacting USCIS’s National Customer Service Center toll-free hotline at 1-800-375-5283.
+TPS forms are free and available online at www.uscis.gov/forms.
+Applicants may also request more information by contacting USCIS Contact Center's toll-free hotline at 1-800-375-5283.